 Background

 As we introduced in Uncapping the House - Pt.
-1 - The Wyoming Rule, many advocates for redistricting reform have found different methods to set the size of the House.
-Another popular method is the Cube Root Rule, a straightforward concept where the size of the House of Representatives should be equal to the cube root of the total resident population.
+1 - The Wyoming Rule, many advocates for redistricting reform have looked to increasing the number of Representatives elected to the House of Representatives.
+Another often-cited method of setting the size of the House is the Cube Root Rule, a straightforward concept where the size of the House of Representatives should be equal to the cube root of the total resident population.

 The Cube Root Rule